 A study of the responsibility of the local church in world evangelism with suggestions concerning how to lead the local church to accept and carry out its missionary work.
-Non-textual.
+Nontextual.
 Same as BIBL-4113.
-This course is normally offered in the spring semester of even numbered years.
+This course is normally offered in the spring semester of even numbered vears.